 His and Hers

 With four weeks remaining until the start of the 2019 FNB Wines2Whales Shiraz, Joanne and Sean Badenhorst of Team TREAD tackled a two-day stage race close to home as their final preparation event.
 They’re a married couple with full-time work and family commitments.
 They have been cycling for over 30 years and are tackling some mid-life bicycle riding challenges together.
-This won’t be their first stage race as a teammates; but it will Joanne’s first Wines2Whales.
+This won’t be their first stage race as teammates; but it will be Joanne’s first Wines2Whales.
 Sean has done three previously.

 After my biggest training week last week, I tapped back a bit this past week as we were entered into the Cool Ideas Magalies Adventure, a two-day stage race in the Magaliesberg region, which is only an hour’s drive from our home.

 We planned to use the event as proper race preparation for the FNB Wines2Whale Shiraz, in terms of riding strategy, supplementation and gear.

 Because Wines2Whales is a two-rider team event, we rode the Magalies Adventure as such, even though it was a solo-entry format.
 We confirmed that I need to lead on the descents to show Jo the best lines.
 Well, my best lines, which aren’t always THE best, but are mostly solid choices.
 I can’t go my fastest, but Jo is a very capably descender, so I only need to slow slightly to ensure she descends as fast as possible.
 Downhills offer free speed, so we drink descents up eagerly!